 (iii) upon obtaining such knowledge or awareness, acts expeditiously to remove, or disable access to, the material;

 The highlighted language above essentially means that a website or app [both considered “service providers”] is not liable for copyright infringement for material uploaded by a user of the site.
-For example, Facebook is not liable if you upload a song to your account for others to listen to.
-This one section of the DMCA is the reason any user-generated content site can survive on the web.
+For example, Facebook is not liable if you upload a song to your account.
+The DMCA is the only reason user-generated content sites survive on the web.
 YouTube?
 Twitter?
 Vine?
 Instagram?
 Facebook?
-All of these sites would crash and burn under an avalanche of copyright infringement lawsuits if the DMCA safe harbor provisions didn’t exist.
+All of these sites would crash and burn under an avalanche of lawsuits without the DMCA.

 Think about that for a second.

 The DMCA essentially provides you with a get out of jail free card for copyright infringement.
-Few laws carry such weight.
+Failing to comply with the DMCA is tantamount to business suicide.
+Don’t risk it!

 The fascinating thing about the DMCA protection is obtaining it is inexpensive and simple using this process.
 You can handle compliance on your own using this book.
-If you need an agent, our service runs a measly $60 a year.
-You will also need to pay a $140 fee to the United States Copyright Office to register the agent.
+If you need an agent, our DMCA agent service runs a measly $70 a year.
 That’s it.
-For $200 plus the cost of the book, you gain legal protection from copyright immunity lawsuits that could cost you hundreds of thousands of dollars in legal fees and settlements/judgments.

 It will be the best money you’ve ever spent on your online business.